Slaw is great and all, but there are plenty of excellent cabbage salad recipes out there.

-Because it’s a “traditional” salad, you can use any salad dressing you like, but the apple cider vinaigrette recipe that the author has included pairs flawlessly with the cheese and apples.
+Because it’s a “traditional” salad, you can use any salad dressing you like.
+But the apple cider vinaigrette pairs flawlessly with the cheese and apples.

 There isn’t much to this simple white cabbage salad – just white cabbage, fine sea salt, vegetable oil, white wine vinegar, parsley, and black pepper.

 It has a clean, mild taste and a crisp texture that goes well with practically anything.

 Of course, there’s not much here to taste except cabbage and vinegar.